algolab-quantique/pauliarray/documentation/source/data_structures.rst

     w_{ij\ldots k} \hat{P}_{ij\ldots k} .

 It can be initialized by providing a :code:`PauliArray` and a :code:`numpy.ndarray[complex]`.
-Both array should have the same shape or at leat be broadcastable.
+Both arrays should have the same shape or at leat be broadcastable.

 .. code:: python